top of page

 Are adolescent's sessions confidential?

 Adolescent sessions are confidential in the same way that adult sessions are.
-There are legal exceptions concerning feedback to referring doctors, mandatory reporting of risk of harm, and response to subpoenas if there is a court case, but information about adolescent therapy is only disclosed to parents with the adolescents permission.
+There are legal exceptions concerning feedback to referring doctors, mandatory reporting of risk of harm, and response to subpoenas if there is a court case, but information about the content of adolescent therapy can only be disclosed to parents with the adolescent's permission unless there is a risk of harm.

 Anchor 1